mamcer/mamcer.github.io/_posts/2017-02-26-bamboo-net-ci-plan-configuration.md

 ## Unit test

-In a Continuous Integration process is very recommended (to not say mandatory) to include automated tests as part of our build.
+In a Continuous Integration process is very recommended (if not mandatory) to include automated tests as part of our build.
 We have a green build, that is a good thing but also we have a disturbing 0 in our Test results summary.

 ![No Unit Test](../img/2017-02-26-bamboo-net-ci-plan-configuration/07-no-test.png)

-> Since in this case our unit tests are written using the default Visual Studio Unit Test framework we can add a MSTest task and explicitly configure it with all our test assemblies.
-I prefer to use a cmd file that recursively look for test assemblies and run VSTest.Console avoiding the explicit setup of the test assembly file paths and have to remember to explicitly add them if we add more test projects to the solution in the future.
-This configuration was explained in a previous post.
+> Since in this case our unit tests are written using the default Visual Studio Unit Test framework we can add a Bamboo MSTest task and explicitly configure it with all our test assemblies.
+I prefer to use a cmd file that recursively look for test assemblies and run VSTest.Console avoiding the explicit setup of the test assembly file paths and the need to remember explicitly add them if for example we add more test projects to the solution in the future.
+This configuration was explained in a [previous post](https://mamcer.github.io/2017-02-04-bamboo-cmd-tools/).

 We have to add a new Command task to our Build job.
-Configure the executable to vstest.console (or the name we choose for the vstest-console.cmd script) and the Bamboo build working directory variable `${bamboo.build.working.directory}` as a parameter.
+Configure the executable to vstest.console (or the name we choose for the vstest-console.cmd script) and add the Bamboo build working directory variable `${bamboo.build.working.directory}` as a parameter.

 ![VSTest Console Task](../img/2017-02-26-bamboo-net-ci-plan-configuration/08-vstest-console.PNG)